 fbpx

-A Stress-Free Guide To Wedding Day Family Portraits
+Family Formal Shot List – A Guide To Wedding Day Family Portraits

-Coordinating family photos with many different family members can be a stressful part of the day if you are not properly prepared.
+Coordinating family photos with many different family members doesn’t have to be a complicated part of the day !
 Your wedding photographer will help you create a plan for your photos, capture these moments and ensure the day runs as smoothly as possible.
-So here are some considerations for family wedding photos, let’s dive in!
+So here are some considerations I give my lovely couples so your family formal portraits go incredibly well (and everyone smiles like they mean it) !

 Bride and groom with immediate family posing for wedding family photos